aymaneo/terraform/README.md

 ## Part 3 - Proxmox, Kubernetes and offloaded Redis

-In this last part, you must deploy with Terraform the Redis database inside a Proxmox VM rather than on the cluster.
+In this last part, the objective is to deploy with Terraform the Redis database inside a Proxmox VM rather than on the cluster.

+### Kubernetes manifests update

-This database must be available to the other components of the application located on the cluster.
+The database must be available to the other components of the application located on the cluster.
-The previous Redis `service` must be changed to a "headless" service.
+You will have to update the Kubernetes manifests, notably, the previous Redis `service` must be changed to a "headless" service.

 **TIP**: *vote* and *worker* need to be aware of the Redis host IP and password.

-To install Redis upon startup of the VM, there is a given `install-redis.sh.tftpl` template script that must be instantiated and executed inside the VM.
-At first, move the script through SSH into the VM and execute it directly.
-Second, use a Terraform provisioner to execute the script automatically after the creation of the VM.

 ### Proxmox setup